helsinki-systems/lexoffice-php-sdk/README.md

 ### Install  the SDK into your Project

-The SDK requires a PHP version of 7.1 or higher and ext-xml.
+The SDK requires a PHP version of 7.4 or higher.
 The recommended way to install the SDK is through [Composer](http://getcomposer.org).

 ```bash
 composer require ...